Charles Hosmer Morse Museum of American Art: The Tiffany collection

 The Tiffany collection forms the centerpiece of the Morse Museum.
 It includes examples in every medium he explored, in every kind of work he produced, and from every period of his life.
 Holdings range from award-winning leaded-glass windows down to glass buttons.
 It includes paintings and extensive examples of his pottery, as well as jewelry, enamels, mosaics, watercolors, lamps, furniture and examples of his Favrile blown glass.

-The Tiffany collection includes the reconstructed Tiffany Chapel he created for the World's Columbian Exposition at Chicago in 1893, with its brilliantly colorful windows, mosaics, Byzantine-Romanesque architectural elements and furnishings.
+The collection includes the reconstructed Tiffany Chapel which he created for the World's Columbian Exposition at Chicago in 1893, with its brilliantly colorful windows, mosaics, Byzantine-Romanesque architectural elements and furnishings.
 The chapel was fully reassembled and opened in April 1999 to the general public for the first time in more than 100 years.
 It is approximately 39 ft long and 23 ft wide, rising at its highest point to about 24 ft.

 In February 2011, the Morse opened a wing that provided for 6,000 ft2 gallery space for the permanent exhibition of its collection of art and architectural objects from Tiffany’s Long Island country estate, Laurelton Hall.